peteroupc/html3dutil/doc/H3DU.Math.md

 the result in the first vector.
 * [vec4assign](#H3DU.Math.vec4assign)<br>Assigns the values of a 4-element vector into another 4-element vector.
+* [vec4clamp](#H3DU.Math.vec4clamp)<br>Returns a 4-element vector in which each element of the given 4-element vector is clamped so it's not less than one value or greater than another value.
+* [vec4clampInPlace](#H3DU.Math.vec4clampInPlace)<br>Clamps each element of the given 4-element vector
+so it's not less than one value or greater than another value.
 * [vec4copy](#H3DU.Math.vec4copy)<br>Returns a copy of a 4-element vector.
 * [vec4dot](#H3DU.Math.vec4dot)<br>Finds the dot product of two 4-element vectors.
 * [vec4length](#H3DU.Math.vec4length)<br>Returns the distance of this 4-element vector from the origin,